-- (i) whether or not we achieved certain budgeted goals for the year and any material shortfalls or superior performances relative to expectations.

-Under the plan, no profit sharing was payable with respect to fiscal 2013 unless the Partnership achieved actual adjusted EBITDA for fiscal 2013 of at least 70% of the amount of budgeted adjusted EBITDA for fiscal 2013.
-The budget is developed annually using a bottom up process; - (ii) the level of difficulty associated with achieving such objectives based on the opportunities and challenges encountered during the year and; - (iii) significant transactions or accomplishments for the period not included in the goals for the year.
+- whether or not we achieved certain budgeted goals for the year and any material shortfalls or superior performances relative to expectations.
+Under the plan, no profit sharing was payable with respect to fiscal 2014 unless the Partnership achieved actual adjusted EBITDA for fiscal 2014 of at least 70% of the amount of budgeted adjusted EBITDA for fiscal 2014. - (ii) the level of difficulty associated with achieving such objectives based on the opportunities and challenges encountered during the year and; - (iii) significant transactions or accomplishments for the period not included in the goals for the year.

 Our CEO takes these factors into consideration as well as the relative contributions of each of the named executive officers to the year's performance in developing his recommendations for profit sharing amounts.
-Based on such assessment, our CEO submits recommendations to the Board of Directors for the annual profit sharing amounts to be paid to our named executive officers, for the Board's review and approval.
+Based on such assessment, our CEO submits recommendations to the Board of Directors for the annual profit sharing amounts to be paid to our named executive officers (other than the CEO), for the Board's review and approval.
 Similarly, the Chairman assesses the CEO's contribution toward meeting the Partnership's goals based upon the above factors, and recommends to the Board of Directors a profit sharing allocation for the CEO it believes to be commensurate with such contribution.